-As Scientific Director of the Center for Healthy Minds (CHM), Heather plays a role in the collaborative leadership of scientific endeavors at CHM.
+As Senior Scientist & Licensed Psychologist at the Center for Healthy Minds (CHM), Heather plays a role in the collaborative leadership of scientific endeavors at CHM.
 Heather joined CHM after a 16-year career as a psychotherapist and principal investigator of a program of research on stress and depression.

 While “stress reduction” practices certainly can support well-being, the biological aspects of emotional well-being and stress reduction are much more complex (and interesting) than a simple-minded dampening of stress physiology.
 Heather is very interested in elucidating the physiological processes that support well-being and contribute to health.

 PhD, Clinical Psychology, UW-Madison